khan4019/angular-interview-questions/README.md

 3. How would you call base class constructor from child class in typescript?
 4. What is typescript language service?
 5. How to declare a custom type?
-6. what are the some disadvantages of typescirpt? answers [here](https://www.codeproject.com/Articles/1071285/Latest-TypeScript-Interview-Questions-for-Beginner)
+6. what are some disadvantages of typescirpt? answers [here](https://www.codeproject.com/Articles/1071285/Latest-TypeScript-Interview-Questions-for-Beginner)

 ### angular-cli
 1. Why would you use angular cli?
 2. How would you run unit test?
-3. How do you create application to use scss
+3. How do you create application to use scss?
-4. How to inject base href
+4. How to inject base href?
 5. How would you extract webpack config from angular cli project?

 ### Others
 1. What is the use of codelyzer?
 2. Will you use Angular Material2?
-3. How would you buyild and deploy your app in multiple languages?
+3. How would you build and deploy your app in multiple languages?
 4. How would you set different config in different deployment server?
 5. What do you know about ES6?